kircherlab/MPRAsnakeflow/docs/index.rst

    * - Option
      - Description
    * - ``--software-deployment-method``
      - When ``conda`` is set, the utility uses conda to efficiently query repositories and query package dependencies.
-MPRAsnakeflow also can use containers via apptainer by using ``--software-deployment-method apptainer``.
-Recommended option: ``--software-deployment-method conda apptainer``
+MPRAsnakeflow also can use containers via apptainer by using ``--software-deployment-method apptainer conda``.
+This will use a container to run all rules but inside it will activate the pre-installed conda environments.
+Recommended option: ``--software-deployment-method apptainer conda``
    * - ``--cores``
      - This utility sets the number of cores (``$N``) to be used by MPRAsnakeflow.
    * - ``--configfile``